Project Ballet maintains an uncompromising commitment to high quality performances.

 Project Ballet faculty regularly stages works from the classical ballet cannnon, including excerpts from The Sleeping Beauty, Paquita, Les Sylphides, Swan Lake, Le Corsaire, La Bayadere and Giselle.
 We also regularly hire accomplished guest choreographers to create original works on our dancers.
 As of 2020 we had commissioned over 100 new works from choreographers of significance.

 Since 2004 Project Ballet has premiered a series of children's story ballets that utilize every age group of student, from the preschool dancer through the advanced teen.
 Our children's story ballet repertoire includes Snow White, Old MacDonald, The Secret Garden, Peter and the Wolf, Carnival of the Animals and The Ugly Duckling.

 Project Ballet also presents an annual Nutcracker performance each December.
-2019 will mark the ninth year of our Nutcracker tradition, which features a cast of over 100 young dancers from Project Ballet, performing to sold-out houses and thousands of audience members.
+2021 will mark the eleventh year of our Nutcracker tradition, which features a cast of over 100 young dancers from Project Ballet, performing to sold-out houses and thousands of audience members.
 We are proud to perform the Nutcracker at Fort Wayne's historic Embassy Theatre.

 In 2004 Project Ballet began a Student Choreography Showcase which annually premieres original works of student choreography in a performance format that utilizes students as not only choreographers, but also as artistic and production staff.
 This tradition continues as we work to foster budding choreographers of tomorrow.

 In 2017 we added a fourth performance series to our season.
-The Variation Showcase in March allows our students the opportunity to prepare and perform solo variations from the classical ballet cannon.
+The Variation Showcase each March allows our students the opportunity to prepare and perform solo variations from the classical ballet cannon.

-In total, Project Ballet presents thirteen performances on the main stage each year, serving an audience of over 5,000 patrons.
+In total, Project Ballet presents over a dozen performances on the main stage each year, serving an audience of over 5,000 patrons.